sstsimulator/sst-macro/docs/developer/developer.md

 }
 ````

 Objects can inherit from `event_handler` to create new event handlers.
-Alternatively (and probably the most common usage in the SST/macro core) is on-the-fly creation of event handlers through C++ templates.
-The interface does not actually require using C++ templates.
+Preferred usage, though, is on-the-fly creation of event handlers through C++ templates.
+The interface does not actually expose C++ templates.
 The function `new_handler` defined in `event_callback.h` has the prototype:

 ````
 template<class Cls, typename Fxn, class...
 Args>
 event_handler*
 new_handler(Cls* cls, Fxn fxn, const Args&... args);
 ````